 This webpage provides information for students about academic and general misconduct, what these terms mean, what the University's procedures are, and how students can get help.

-Ordinance 9 - Student Discipline (PDF 78KB) sets out the processes used by the University to formally manage student misconduct.
+Ordinance 9 - Student Discipline sets out the processes used by the University to formally manage student misconduct.

 Academic Misconduct for students

 This site provides information for students about Academic Misconduct

 This site provides information for students about General Misconduct

 This site provides information and resources for staff undertaking misconduct investigations